 We are proud to announce the winners of the the Hampton Roads Public Works Academy (HRPWA) Scholarships.
 Two $1000 scholarships for post-high school education were generously donated to HRPWA by The American Public Works Association mid-Atlantic chapter.
 Students from Virginia Beach Technical and Career Educational Center were selected based on academic achievement and community involvement.

-Virginia Beach Technical and Career Educational Center’s HRPWA Scholarship Recipients
+The College and Career Academy at Pruden HRPWA Scholarship Recipients

 - Complete an application